risckaust/risc-documentations/docs/source/3-3d-printing.rst

 - Clean the entire roller surface, by rotating it as you clean
 - When you have finished cleaning, select the confirmation check boxes in the wizard screen and click Next
 - Remove the cleaning materials and mirror from the printer and close the cover
 - Select the confirmation check boxes in the wizard screen and click Next.
 The head-purge cycle begins.
-When this is complete, the final wizard screen appears.
+When this is complete, the final wizard screen appears
 - Click Done to close the wizard

 Cleaning the wiper